-Liabilities exemption or limitation clauses refer to the clause agreed by parties that aim at limiting one party or both parties' liabilities in the future, thus reducing the parties' risks of being claimed.
-In general, Chinese law allows parties to agree on exemption or limitation clauses, but cannot violate the good faith principle and public interest.
+Liabilities exemption or limitation clauses refer to clauses agreed by the parties that aim at limiting one party or both parties' liabilities in the future, thus reducing the parties' risks of being claimed.
+In general, Chinese law allows parties to agree on exemption or limitation clauses, but they cannot violate the good faith principle and public interest.
 According to the Chinese Civil Code, the following exception clauses in a contract shall be null and void:

-- · those that cause personal injury to the other party; or - those involving property damage to the other party as a result of deliberate intent or gross negligence.
+- 1. those that cause personal injury to the other party; - 2. those involving property damage to the other party as a result of deliberate intent or gross negligence; or - 3. those endangering the interests of the state, the collective community or a bona fide third party.

-Furthermore, considering the essence of the exemption or limitation clause is to confirm and allocate perspective risks in advance, in particular to exempt the liabilities incurred by events emerging after the contract has been signed, the parties shall not conceal practical risks occurring before or during the signing of the contract.
+Furthermore, considering that the essence of the exemption or limitation clause is to confirm and allocate prospective risks in advance (in particular, to exempt the liabilities incurred by events emerging after the contract has been signed), the parties shall not conceal practical risks occurring before or during the signing of the contract.
 According to the Chinese Civil Code, where the parties agree to relieve or exempt the liability of the seller for the defects of the subject matter, and the seller fails to inform the purchaser of the defects of the subject matter intentionally or due to gross negligence, the seller shall have no right to claim for relief or exemption of its liability.

-Besides, where the exemption or limitation clauses are standard terms, the party providing the standard terms shall observe more obligations.
-If the party providing the standard terms (1) unreasonably exempts or reduces its liability, increases the liability of the other party or (2) limits the major rights of the other party, or (3) excludes the main rights of the other party, the standard terms shall be null and void.
+In addition, where the exemption or limitation clauses are standard terms, the party providing the standard terms shall observe more obligations.
+If the party providing the standard terms unreasonably exempts or reduces its liability, increasing the liability of the other party; limits the major rights of the other party; or excludes the main rights of the other party, the standard terms shall be null and void.